Table of contents

-Subscriptions use an audience to automatically assign membership to a site or to follow a site or person.
+Subscriptions are used to automatically assign an audience to site membership or to follow a site or person.

 An audience is a subset of the employees based on any combination of their user attributes like company, department, division, city, state, country or people category.
 When you add a new user to an audience, and that audience is subscribed to a site, that user will automatically be subscribed to the site.

 - Subscriptions can be made to follow public, private or unlisted sites, and all people.

 - If a System administrator or Application manager pushes a subscription to a site for which they are not part of the management team, an approval request will be sent to the Site owner and Site managers to approve the subscription